wordswords/dotfiles/README.md

 code / total lines of code, current column number / total columns, and so on.

 When it shows 'SPELL' is on, it is checking text spellings in addition to any code related errors.
-To toggle this, use `:set nospell` or `:set spell'.
+To toggle this, use `:set nospell` or `:set spell`.
 It highlights spelling errors in comments.

 ## ZSH: